 We value integrity, resilience, respect, relationships and service to strengthen communities, build character and improve the wellbeing of all.

-Girls can find their answers at St Catherine’s School, a dynamic and supportive day and boarding school for girls from Kindergarten to Year 12.
-We offer a broad, challenging and vibrant education designed to give her the capability and the determination to enrich the complex world she will inherit.
+Girls just like you who are exploring these important questions can find their answers at St Catherine’s School.
+We are a dynamic and supportive day and boarding school for girls from Kindergarten to Year 12.
+St Catherine’s offers you a broad, challenging and vibrant education designed to give you the capability and the determination to enrich the complex world you will inherit.

 Gifted and talented